-Of course, the headline act may not be to your taste: this year, Nickelback will be playing the opening concert on November 30.
-But there’s a lot more to the weekend than Canadian soft rock.
-It’s the fact that everyone in town is determined to have a blast, whatever the music: and the whether it’s in the Trofana Alm, Niki’s Stadl or the nightclub Pacha, you’ll find the atmosphere infectious.
+Of course, the headline act may not be to your taste: this year, James Blunt will be playing the opening concert on November 29.
+What matters, however, is that everyone in town is determined to have a blast, whatever the music: and the whether it’s in the Trofana Alm, Niki’s Stadl or the nightclub Pacha, you’ll find the atmosphere infectious.
 And so what if the flavour is overwhelmingly Germanic?
 As a rule Germans are very good-natured and friendly when they’re drunk.
 You’re bound to leave the resort with some new best friends.

 Best for: intermediate-level skiers, and expert-level party-goers.

 Getting there: for opening weekend, you need to book ahead – the resort’s hotels often sell out completely.
 Fly to Munich or Zurich, pick up a hire car and if budget allows stay at the lovely Hotel Jaegerhof in the middle of town.
 Ski Total has a good chalet-hotel in the resort too: the Abendrot, which is available from December 7.